luriol/Cryopreservation/README.md

 - **C2.ipynb**
   Solves the capacitor voltage divider equation in the presence of oscilloscope impedance and capacitance.
 Includes a markdown derivation for solving \( C \) and compares it with measured data from `Capacitance2.csv`.
 The fit suggests a capacitance around 25 pF.

+- **capacitor_model_sine_wave.ipynb**
+  This is an analysis of the frequency response for our capacitor when stimulated with a sine wave from the frequency generator and fit with the oscilloscope.
+There are markdown sections which give the derivations.
+Rather than trying to solve for C, this uses C as a fitting parameter and fits the shape of the curve.
+We get good agreement with the fit for the empty capacitor cell which gives a capacitance of 38 pF using fixed probe capacitance of 8 pF and 10 M Ohm (from the probe itself, not varied).
+This analysis supports the observation that there is an issue with the Pasco 550 impedence

 - **Capacitor_analysis_2.ipynb**

 - **documented_fit_to_capacitance.ipynb**